 The brothers sold 11 of the 20 rental properties in order to generate funds to put towards the development of the mill.
 Rouen Bank ("the Bank") agreed to lend sufficient funds to purchase the mill and cover the estimated redevelopment costs.
-The Bank has a charge over the mill building and also the 9 remaining rental properties ("the Rental Properties"), which are still owned by the brothers.
+The Bank has an all sums security over the mill building and also the 9 remaining rental properties ("the Rental Properties"), which are still owned by the brothers.